Daily Current Affairs Quiz

 India had already achieved a 36% reduction by 2020 per its Third Biennial Update Report to UNFCCC.
 India per-capita emissions stand at approximately 2.4 tonnes CO2, well below the global average of 6.3 tonnes — a fact India consistently cites in climate negotiations to justify its development-first approach.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: Previous year questions have tested the difference between intensity-based and absolute emission targets — India follows the intensity-based approach, while the EU commits to absolute cuts.
+| 📌 Exam Tip | Previous year questions have tested the difference between intensity-based and absolute emission targets — India follows the intensity-based approach, while the EU commits to absolute cuts. |

 Question 3 of 30